Bill-Costa/Multi-Image-JPEG-Splitter/README.md

 ## Purpose ##

-Splits a Leia Image Format (LIF) 3D image file into two separate JPEG files; a left and right stereoscopic pair.
+Splits a 3D Leia Image Format (LIF) file into two separate JPEG files;
+a left and right stereoscopic pair.
 Optionally it can also extract the two corresponding depth map images, and other binary and text data found within the LIF file.

 ## Usage ##